Zeno Saltini: Exit and return to the priesthood

 In November 1953 he requested papal permission to leave the priesthood in order to return to the group that he had been forbidden to go back to which then led to Pope Pius XII granting him the secularization "pro gratia" that 30 November.
 It was at this stage in 1953 that Nomadelfia had around 400 members.

 In 1961 Nomadelfia became a civil association and to that end drew up a new constitution.
 Pope John XXIII restored Saltini to the priesthood on 6 January 1962 (upon a personal request from the Cardinal Archbishop of Milan Giovanni Battista Montini) and he celebrated his "second" first Mass on 22 January.
-In addition Nomadelfia soon became a local parish in which Saltini was appointed as its parish priest.
+On 1 April 1962, Bishop of Grosseto Paolo Galeazzi established the parish of the Assumption of St. Mary in Nomadelfia, and Saltini was appointed as its parish priest.
 In 1965 he proposed a new form of apostolate known as the Nomadelfian Entertainment Evenings which consisted of a dance.
 Further to this was the publication in 1968 of the "Nomadelfia is a Proposal" magazine issued once a month.
 On 12 August 1980, the Nomadelfians performed for Pope John Paul II in Castel Gandolfo and the pope later remarked: "If we are called to be the sons of God and brothers, then Nomadelfia is a presage of the world to come".

-Death

 Saltini died in 1981 in Grosseto due to a heart attack and his remains are buried at the Chiesa Comunitaria di Nomadelfia.